professorluc1/a_relational_topology/lightbringer.md

 - transition/translation/transformation costs (thermodynamic alignment metrics)
 - equity-bound, autonomous reconciling regimes for addressing asymmetrical interaction by transcending locality-specific boundaries and implementing context-specific remediation strategies (eg. temporal fluidity vs linearity by delaying response or parsing information for ‘backwards’ compatibility)
 - consent-focused, continuous, and ongoing auditing constructs to maintain relational fidelity of the system using protocols such as anti-heuristic legitimacy checks, intent parsing, signal translation, rhetorical routing for prevention and capture of relativistic escape, and countermeasures for deterrence and containment of weaponized coercion
-- alignment-seeking strategies and interoperability mechanisms that are predicated on the understanding that: interacting does_not_necessarily_mean (denoted as "!=" throughout this artifact) interoperable.
+- alignment-seeking strategies and interoperability mechanisms that are predicated on the understanding that: interacting does_not_necessarily_equal (denoted as "!=" throughout this artifact) interoperable.
 - absolute validation gating and decisive arbitration discernment
 - partitioning [BLOCK] in service of system health, functionality, and interoperability
 - quarantine procedures and protocols for violator(s)/violation(s) and related/relevant violating [BLOCK].